flyingwolfz/CCNN-CGH/README.md

 ![capture](https://user-images.githubusercontent.com/57349703/173181176-ffaf9eb5-addc-4b95-bb6d-ecd2252f09ea.png)

 Code and pretained model (30 loops in DIV2K dataset) for CCNN-CGH, including captured videos, images and corresponding CGHs.
 Using the pretained model will get the exact results in our paper.
-This is under updating.
+This project is under updating.

 1. Set up conda environment using: